MicheleFiladelfia/fractals-cli/README.md

 # fractals-cli

-Multiplatform, Elegant and clean terminal fractals explorer written in pure golang with concurrency to make the computing of the fractal more efficient.
+Multiplatform, Elegant and clean terminal fractals explorer written in pure golang with concurrency and dynamic programming to make the computing of the fractal more efficient.

 ![fractals-cli](https://github.com/MicheleFiladelfia/fractals-cli/assets/86882607/85cac069-fb07-4605-9270-1638a29c9568)
 ![fractals-cli](https://github.com/MicheleFiladelfia/fractals-cli/assets/86882607/ec2d9b36-9006-4ac7-a236-1a03579eed88)